t41372/Open-LLM-VTuber/README.md

-### Implemented Features
+## Implemented Features

-- Talk to LLM with voice, completely offline
+- Talk to LLM with voice.
+Offline.
-- RAG on chat history
+- RAG on chat history *(needs to be rewritten to be compatible with many other features, so turn this off for now)*

 Currently supported LLM backend
 - Ollama
-- Any OpenAI API compatible backend, such as groq, LM Studio, OpenAI and more. (only works if you turn off Rag and use `launch.py`)
+- Any OpenAI-API-compatible backend, such as Groq, LM Studio, OpenAI, and more. (only works if you turn off Rag and launch the program using `launch.py`)

 Currently supported Speech recognition backend
 - Faster-Whisper (Local)
 - Azure Speech Recognition (API required)

 Currently supported Text to Speech backend
-- py3-tts (Local, it uses your system default tts engine)
+- py3-tts (Local, it uses your system's default TTS engine)
 - Azure Text-to-Speech (API required)

-The Live2D feature is currently under active development.
+Fast Text Synthesis
+- Synthesize sentences as soon as they arrive, so there is no need to wait for the entire LLM response.
+- Synthesize text during audio playback.
+It's synthesizing new lines while speaking.

+Live2D Talking face
+- Switch model using `config.yaml` (needs to be listed in model_dict.json)
+- Uses expression keywords in LLM response to control facial expression, so there is no additional model for emotion detection.
+The expression keywords are automatically loaded into the system prompt and excluded from the speech synthesis output.

+live2d technical details
-- uses [guansss/pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) to display live2d models in browser
+- Uses [guansss/pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) to display live2d models in *browser*
-- uses WebSocket to control facial expressions and talking state between the server and the front end
+- Uses WebSocket to control facial expressions and talking state between the server and the front end
-- The live2d implementation in this project is currently in its early stages (and I'm not the most experienced front-end dev in this world).
-The front end currently requires an internet connection to load the live2d models and the required front-end packages, so it's not completely offline yet.
+- The Live2D implementation in this project is currently in its early stages.
+It currently requires an internet connection to load the Live2D models and the required frontend packages.
 Once the page is loaded, you can disconnect the internet.
 - Run the `server.js` to run the WebSocket communication server, open the `index.html` in the `./static` folder to open the front end, and run `launch.py` to run the backend for LLM/ASR/TTS processing.

-### Install
+## Install & Usage

 Clone this repository.

-You need to have [Ollama](https://github.com/jmorganca/ollama) running on a server or your local computer.
+You need to have [Ollama](https://github.com/jmorganca/ollama) or any other OpenAI-API-Compatible backend ready and running.

 Download the LLM of your choice.
 Edit the BASE_URL and MODEL in the project directory's `conf.yaml`.